raviraj46895/-Depth-analysis-on-the-titanic-dataset/README.md

-# -Depth-analysis-on-the-titanic-dataset
+# Titanic-EDA
- depth analysis on the titanic dataset
+Exploratory Data Analysis on the Titanic dataset